This article will teach you how to Check, Fix, and remove all Broken Link From Blog to get a better ranking.

-If you are conversant with search engine optimization, you will, for sure, understand the importance of backlink towards optimizing a website.
+If you are conversant with search engine optimization, you will, for sure, understand the importance of backlinks in optimizing a website.
 There are two types of links, internal links, and external links.

 Internal links are those links you create by yourself with the same site.
 For instance, if you write an article on your blog, and you add a link to another article on the same blog, the link is known as an internal link.